 Fall Wine Picnic – Host a fall wine picnic in your Dining Room during lunchtime.
 Coordinate with Dining Services to serve comforting autumn picnic foods, like warm roast beef sandwiches and roasted butternut squash soup.
 During the lunch, pass out small glasses of autumn wine for residents to sample with their lunch.

 Hot Toddy Social – Serve up hot toddies for residents to sip and enjoy during a cool autumn afternoon in your facility.
-During the social, pass around autumn photo cards to spark memories and to begin a fun, interactive discussion among residents.
+During the social, pass around photo cards with autumn pictures to spark memories and to begin a fun, interactive discussion among residents.

 Beer Tasting – Since you can’t have an Oktoberfest party without beer, pass around a few brands of nonalcoholic beer for your residents to sample.
 Encourage residents to judge the beer on taste, color, and smell.